Why did Thomas Edison and Bill Gates appear geniuses but many did not?

 This ‘what they don’t know’ is awareness.

-Always keep our thoughts and practices simple like Thomas Edison and Mahatma Gandhi.
+We have to keep our thoughts and practices simple like Thomas Edison and Mahatma Gandhi.

-Don’t dream about anything without putting our feet first on the ground.
+We have to stop dreaming about anything without putting our feet first on the ground.

-Keep in mind, it’s not going to happen anytime soon.
+I’m sure, it’s not going to happen anytime soon.